Sudan–Turkey relations: Modern relations

 With the independence of Sudan from Egypt at 1956, Sudan established relations with Turkey, with Turkey among the earliest nations to open an embassy in Sudan.
 However, for most of the late 20th century, Sudan–Turkey ties were characterized by remoteness and lack of interest, as Turkey has more interests in the Middle East and Balkans, while Sudan sat into political turmoil.
 Despite this, relations were cordial under Gaafar Nimeiry, but had become cold under Omar al-Bashir from 1990s to 2010s.

-In the 2010s and after years of neglecting the relationship, Turkey, headed by the Islamist Recep Tayyip Erdoğan, started to divert its attention to Africa, including Sudan, which has boosted their relations.
+In the 2010s and after years of neglecting the relationship, Turkey, headed by its Islamist president Recep Tayyip Erdoğan, started to divert its attention to Africa, including Sudan, which has boosted their relationship.
 Turkey has increased their presence in Sudan.
 One of the most notable is the lease of the Sudanese island Suakin to Turkey in a 99-year contract, to which regional rivals like Egypt and Saudi Arabia have reacted with skepticism and suspicion.
 Turkey has denied attempts to build a military base in Suakin.
-This deal was cancelled by the transitional government after Bashir's overthrow.

 Sudanese protests

-Turkey has voiced support to Omar al-Bashir's Government in Sudan during the wave of growing anti-Bashir protest, and has pledged to send aids, ammunitions and supports to Sudan battling against protesters.
+Turkey has voiced support to Omar al-Bashir's Government in Sudan during the wave of growing anti-Bashir protest, and has pledged to send aids and supports to Sudan battling against protesters.